semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/production-tips.md

 We often reuse some of our components inside others to avoid duplicating styles and logic.
 Each component is a separate package, and sometimes different versions of the same components may end up included in a bundle.

-Package managers like npm or Yarn are aimed at solving this problem by optimizing the tree of dependencies, making it more flat.
-Unfortunately, they don't always succeed 🤷‍♂️
+Package managers like `npm` or `yarn` are aimed at solving this problem by optimizing the tree of dependencies, making it more flat.
+Unfortunately, they don't always succeed.

 When the lock-files have already been created, updating or installing new packages may lead to duplication of components not included in `package.json` and increase the bundle size.